SMLC-NYSBC/TARDIS/README.md

     * Cryo-Membrane 2D support
     * Stable training and prediction entries for spindletorch and DIST
-    * Restructure and standardized naming iand versioning in TARDIS
+    * Restructure and standardize naming and versioning in TARDIS
     * Combined all side-code into TARDIS
     * Full support for Amira formats, MRC/REC, TIF